'Shots fired' - 911 dispatch chaos during Santa Fe shooting

-SANTA FE, Texas (KTRK) --A suspect was arrested Friday after a shooting inside Santa Fe High School that authorities confirm killed at least eight people and injured others, including a police officer.
+SANTA FE, Texas (KTRK) --A suspect was arrested Friday after a shooting inside Santa Fe High School that authorities confirm killed 10 people and injured at least 10 others, including a police officer.

 "More shots fired, additional shots fired" were the words heard on the police scanners shortly before 8 a.m.